-Heat Output Range results are determined during specific emissions tests established by the EPA.
+1 Heat Output Range results are determined during specific emissions tests established by the EPA.

-Maximum Heat Output value is representative of a more frequent re-fueling cycle than specified in the EPA High Heat Output test method.
+The Maximum Heat Output value is representative of a more frequent re-fueling cycle than specified in the EPA High Heat Output test method.

-- Heating Capacity and Maximum Burn Time will vary depending on design of home, climate, wood type and operation - High Heat Value and Low Heat Value are obtained per CSA B415.1-10 test method.
+- 2 Heating Capacity and Maximum Burn Time will vary depending on design of home, climate, wood type and operation - 3 High Heat Value and Low Heat Value are obtained per CSA B415.1-10 test method.
 HHV calculation encompasses all products of combustion, including H2O condensation.
-Simply put, HHV assumes all the water component is in a liquid state (condensed) at the end of combustion and that heat recovered from condensation can be put to use.
-LHV efficiency calculation does not consider heat recovered from water vapor condensation. - Carbon Monoxide Emissions rate results from Test Method CSA B415.1-10. - 5.
-Particulate Emissions rate is obtained using EPA test methods: ALT-125 (Cordwood Fuel)
+LHV calculation includes H2O in its vapor state.
+Simply put, HHV assumes all the water component is in a liquid state (condensed) at the end of combustion and that heat recovered from condensation can be put to use. - 4 Carbon Monoxide Emissions rate results from Test Method CSA B415.1-10. - ^{5.} Particulate Emissions rate is obtained using EPA Test Method 28-5H.